suetteh/SignLanguageRecognition/README.md

 Sign language is an essential communication tool for people with hearing impairment or deaf-mutes.
 However, only minority with hearing and speaking abilities understands and can communicate using sign language.
 In this study, by utilizing MediaPipe Holistic Landmarker and deep learning, two different methods were developed for sign language recognition.
 Method 1: Uses keypoints of 3D-landmark.
 Method 2: Uses video frame sequence with spatio-temporal information.
-For each method, two deep learning models were developed by using Convolution Neural Network (CNN) and Recurrent Neural Network (RNN) and compared.
+For each method, two deep learning models (Conv-LSTM and Conv-GRU) were developed by using Convolution Neural Network (CNN) and Recurrent Neural Network (RNN) and compared.

 ### Challenges
 - Mediapipe Landmarker failed to track the hand landmarks in part of the videos.
 Therefore, the distance values were normalized with respect to the signer’s shoulder width which is always present throughout the video.